britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 information might be usable for geolocation.
-However, an evaluation based on RTT samples taken over 13,780 paths in the Internet from RIPE Atlas anchoring measurements {{TRILAT}} shows that the magnitude and uncertainty of RTT data render the resolution of geolocation information that can be derived from Internet RTT is limited to national- or continental-scale; i.e., less resolution than is generally available from free, open IP geolocation databases.
+However, an evaluation based on RTT samples taken over 13,780 paths in the Internet from RIPE Atlas anchoring measurements {{TRILAT}} shows that the magnitude and uncertainty of RTT data limit the resolution of geolocation information that can be derived from Internet RTT to national- or continental-scale; i.e., less resolution than is generally available from free, open IP geolocation databases.